jbx-protocol/juice-docs-v1/protocol/contracts/jbfundingcyclestore/write/_updatefundingcyclebasedon.md

 ) private returns (uint256 fundingCycleId) { ... }
 ```

+* Arguments:
   * `_baseFundingCycle` is the cycle that the one being updated is based on.
   * `_mustStartOnOrAfter` is the time before which the initialized funding cycle can't start.
   * `_weight` is the weight to store along with a newly updated configurable funding cycle.
   * `_copy` is a flag indicating if non-intrinsic properties should be copied from the base funding cycle.
 * The function is private to this contract.
 * The function returns the ID of the updated funding cycle.